getimran/rb-student-fee-collection/README.md

 Student Fee Collection System is an application for collecting Student fees.

 The application is built on distributed microservices architecture.
-Below mentionioned microservices are involved.
+Below mentioned microservices are involved.

 ## rb-student-service
-Student services to add new students and retrieve student details based on studendId.
+Student services to add new students and retrieve student details based on studentId.
 ### API:
 * POST - [/rakbank/api/student](/rakbank/api/student) (ADD STUDENT - check swagger for more details)
 * GET - [/rakbank/api/student/{studentId}](/rakbank/api/student/{studentId}) (GET STUDENT BY STUDENT_ID - check swagger for more details)